 The rainbow flag that symbolizes gay and lesbian pride is just as colourful as the individuals who make up the community.
 Like all people in Canada, gays and lesbians are of many ethnicities, cultures and backgrounds, and have various education levels and occupations.

 That those “gay and lesbian pride festivities…in towns and cities across Canada” are being celebrated each summer is not entirely a voluntary circumstance.
 The festivities and gay-pride parades are being imposed under influence of the full force of the federal government, whenever a mayor of a city dares to refuse to declare a gay-pride week or -parade.
-Costs of fines and legal fees incurred for failure to comply or for simply contesting the diktat by the federal government typically ranged from about $20,000 to about $65,000.
+Costs of fines and legal fees incurred for failure to comply or for simply contesting the diktat by the federal government typically ranged from about $20,000 to $65,000.

 Mind you, the majority of Canadian mayors play along without urging by the State.
 Statistic Canada fails to identify whether that is because a given mayor does so entirely voluntarily or on account of fear of punishment.
 Still, although some Canadian mayors (e. g.: London, Kelowna, and Edmonton) resisted the federal pressure, they eventually buckled and followed the federal mandate to declare gay-pride festivities.